-Amber has a strong anatomical background as she has been practicing as a Registered Massage Therapist since 2004, with a special emphasis on women’s health and the mind body connection.
+Amber has a strong anatomical background as she has been practicing as a Registered Massage Therapist since 2004, with a special emphasis on complex care, end of life care, and the mind body connection.
 Amber continues to offer massage, specializing in working with breast concerns, chronic illness and trauma informed massage.
-Amber has also been teaching women’s breast health workshops since 2007, and is excited to be launching a new healthy breast program ( in 2021 – online and live workshops) inspired by her years of massage experience and the work of Sat Dharam Kaur, working to empower women through education and community.
+Amber has also been teaching breast health workshops since 2007, and is excited to be launching a new healthy breast program ( in 2021 – online and live workshops) inspired by her years of massage experience and the work of Sat Dharam Kaur, working to empower individuals through education and community.

 She feels in this human experience we should all have the space to safely discover ourselves in mind, body and spirit, and she looks forward to supporting you on your unique journey.